gitmatheus/sfdx-custom-related-list/README.md

 #### Usage:
 - **📄 Record Pages Only:** This component is available exclusively for record pages.
 - **⚙️ Customization:** Use the Lightning App Builder to add and configure this component on the desired record page.

-### 2. mgEditRecordModal 📝

-The `mgEditRecordModal` component is a sleek and efficient modal interface for editing records directly from the data table provided by `mgRelatedList`.

 ## 🚀 Installation and Setup